jackworthen/availability-group-toolbox/README.md

 - 🔁 Suspend HADR (replication) safely
 - ▶️ Resume HADR (replication) with confidence
-- ➕ Add new or existing databases to your AG like a pro
+- ➕ Add new or existing databases to your AG.
+- ⭐ Works great when dealing with TDE encrypted databases.

 > 💡 Whether you're prepping for maintenance, onboarding a new database, or recovering from a hiccup, this toolkit saves you time and sanity.